Prateek1337/Computer-Networks-Lab/Week3/readme.md

     Configure and build ns-3.
     Execute command: ./waf shell
     Execute command: gdb build/scratch/star
-    Print the data type of variables: nSpokes and port using gdb
+    Print the data type of variables: nSpokes and port using ptype

 put breakpoint before those lines using and run
 when the program stops then do ptype variable name